-Figure 5.
-ONAP vCPE Architecture
+Figure 5: ONAP vCPE Architecture

-Read the Residential vCPE Use Case with ONAP whitepaper to learn more.
+Read the Residential vCPE Blueprint to learn more.

-Voice over LTE (VoLTE) Use Case
+Voice over LTE (VoLTE) Blueprint

-The second blueprint developed for ONAP is Voice over LTE.
+This blueprint uses ONAP to orchestrate a Voice over LTE service.
 This blueprint demonstrates how a Mobile Service Provider (SP) could deploy VoLTE services based on SDN/NFV.
-This blueprint incorporates commercial VNFs to create and manage the underlying vEPC and vIMS services by interworking with vendor-specific components, including VNFMs, EMSs, VIMs and SDN controllers, across Edge Data Centers and a Core Date Center.
+The VoLTE blueprint incorporates commercial VNFs to create and manage the underlying vEPC and vIMS services by interworking with vendor-specific components, including VNFMs, EMSs, VIMs and SDN controllers, across Edge Data Centers and a Core Data Center.
+ONAP supports the VoLTE use case with several key components: SO, VF-C, SDN-C, and Multi-VIM/ Cloud.
+In this blueprint, SO is responsible for VoLTE endto-end service orchestration working in collaboration with VF-C and SDN-C. SDN-C establishes network connectivity, then the VF-C component completes the Network Services and VNF lifecycle management (including service initiation, termination and manual scaling) and FCAPS (fault, configuration, accounting, performance, security) management.
+This blueprint also shows advanced functionality such as scaling and change management.

-Figure 6.
-ONAP VoLTE Architecture
+Figure 6: ONAP VoLTE Architecture Open Network Automation Platform